wizards-0/dust/docs/README.md

 # Overview  <!-- {docsify-ignore-all} -->
 D.U.S.T.
 (Dependency Update Scanner Tool) is a tool for scanning updates for dependencies.
 Currently it can be used for updating dependencies of Node and Gradle.

-Details for what is supported can be found in specifications
+<video src="/docs/dust-overview.mp4" controls="" style="width: 1024px;">Not Support</video>

 ## Documentation
 This documentation site is sectioned into three parts